Theta cycles and the Beilinson--Bloch--Kato conjectures: Descent and theta correspondence

 \lb{sec:desc} For a place $v$ of $F$, we denote by ${\rm BC}_{v}$ the base-change map from $L$-packets of tempered representations of $G_{v}$ to tempered representations of $\GL_{n}(E_{v})$, which is injective by \cite[Lemma 2.2.1]{Mok}.
 We denote by ${\rm BC}_{\G}$ and ${\rm BC}_{\H_{V}}$ the base-change maps from automorphic representations of the unitary groups $\G(\A)$ or $\H_{V}(\A)$ to automorphic representations of $\GL_{n}(\A_{E})$, respectively; we simply write ${\rm BC} $ when there is no risk of confusion.
 We say that a cuspidal automorphic representation of a unitary group is \emph{stable} if its base-change is still cuspidal.

-\begin{rema} \lb{BC p} We have the following properties of the base-change maps. \begin{enumerate} \item[(a)] By the explicit description given for instance in \cite[\S~C.3.1]{LTXZZ}, if $\Pi$ is a relevant representation of $\GL_{n}(\A_{E})$, then: the preimage of $\Pi$ under ${\rm BC}_{\H_{V}}$ consists of relevant representations of $\H_{V}(\A)$; the preimage of $\Pi$ under ${\rm BC}_{\G}$ contains a relevant representation of $\G(\A)$. \item[(b)] If $v$ is a finite place, the base-change maps may be defined for representations with coefficients over $\Qpb$, compatibly with any extensions of scalars $\iota\colon \Qpb\into\C$. \item[(c)] As a consequence of (a) and (b), ${\rm BC}$ extends to a map from relevant \emph{$p$-adic} automorphic representations of $\G(\A)$ and $\H_{V}(\A)$ to relevant {$p$-adic} automorphic representations of $\GL_{n}(\A_{E})$. \end{enumerate} \end{rema}
+\begin{rema} \lb{BC p} We have the following properties of the base-change maps. \begin{enumerate} \item[(a)] By \cite[Proposition C.3.1]{LTXZZ}, if $\Pi$ is a relevant representation of $\GL_{n}(\A_{E})$, then: the preimage of $\Pi$ under ${\rm BC}_{\H_{V}}$ consists of relevant representations of $\H_{V}(\A)$; the preimage of $\Pi$ under ${\rm BC}_{\G}$ contains a relevant representation of $\G(\A)$. \item[(b)] If $v$ is a finite place, the base-change maps may be defined for representations with coefficients over $\Qpb$, compatibly with any extensions of scalars $\iota\colon \Qpb\into\mathbf{C}$. \item[(c)] As a consequence of (a) and (b), ${\rm BC}$ extends to a map from relevant \emph{$p$-adic} automorphic representations of $\G(\A)$ and $\H_{V}(\A)$ to relevant {$p$-adic} automorphic representations of $\GL_{n}(\A_{E})$. \end{enumerate} \end{rema}